 Gotta take this book with a grain of salt.
 This could be an exceptional read for you, or it may not.
 This is very much dependent on where you are in your life.
 Considering the background of this book, I recommend giving it a chance. 🙂

 The Business Adventures has become quite applicable in this day and age revealing details from the past that feel a bit too relevant to be comfortable.
 If we are being honest with ourselves, I think we all want better habits in business and with our money.

 One thing that I have always valued in books is its personable take on what is being said.
 Robert Kiyosaki comes to mind as someone who writes like he is talking to you through each page, if you are looking for a book that does that, you should check out my other reviews on my favorite financial books.

 Each of these books are highly rated and best-sellers, check them out!

-I can remember several books that I was given and never read because I judged the book by it’s cover, I regret that!
+Don’t regret not reading a book!
+I can remember several books that I was given and never read because I judged the book by it’s cover.
 I hope my review has shed some light on a very interesting book.